 Given a non-negative integer numRows, generate the first numRows of Pascal's triangle.

-.
+A string is actually an array of unicode characters.
 You can perform almost all the operations we used in an array.
 You can try it out by yourself.

 However, there are some differences.